teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >
 >    > <comment-title> How do I understand the RegEx commands? </comment-title>
 >    >
 >    > Don't worry, if you have never used regular expressions.
 Several websites help you find out what patterns to detect and how to catch the passages you need.
 For now, you can just add the symbols that stand for the space (\s) and the line break (\n).
 >    {: .comment}
 >
+> 2. **Rename** {% icon galaxy-pencil %} this text `SoY_Cheap_Repo_word_per_line.txt`.
+>
 {: .hands_on}

-Rename this text `SoY_Cheap_Repo_word_per_line.txt`.

 When you click on the eye {% icon galaxy-eye %} icon of the data set in the history now, when the dataset turns green, you can see that it now contains one word per line.
 To match this, we repeat the step with the same parameters also for the second poem.

 > <hands-on-title> Changing Layout of Poem Two </hands-on-title>